-Defined by the Metabolomics Standards Initiative, there are four levels metabolite identification confidence: confidently identified compounds (level 1), putatively annotated compounds (level 2), putatively annotated compound classes (level 3) and unknown compounds (level 4).
+Defined by the Metabolomics Standards Initiative, there are four levels of metabolite identification confidence: confidently identified compounds (level 1), putatively annotated compounds (level 2), putatively annotated compound classes (level 3) and unknown compounds (level 4).
 Definitive (level 1) identification requires comparing the two or more orthogonal properties such as retention time, m/z, and fragmentation mass spectrum for the metabolite of interest to the same properties of an authentic chemical standard observed under identical analytical conditions.
-Putative (level 2 or 3) annotation basically relies on only one or two properties and often based on comparison to data collected in different laboratories and acquired with different analytical methods, rather than a direct comparison with an authentic chemical standard under same analytical conditions.
+Putative (level 2 or 3) annotation basically relies on only one or two properties and often based on comparison to data collected in different laboratories and acquired with different analytical methods, rather than a direct comparison with an authentic chemical standard under the same analytical conditions.

 An unknown metabolite is a small molecule that can repeatedly be detected but whose chemical identity has not been identified yet.
 Though unidentified and unclassified, these compounds can still be differentiated and quantified in a metabolomics experiment based upon spectral data.
 In LC-MS experiment, an unknown compound would be defined by a unique retention time, one or multiple masses, or a specific fragmentation pattern of the primary ions.
 In NMR experiment, an unknown compound would be defined by a pattern in the chemical shifts.
 Unknowns may represent previously undocumented small molecules, such as secondary products of metabolism or rare xenobiotics, or they may constitute molecules from established pathways but could not be assigned with current libraries of NMR reference spectra or MS fragmentation patterns.